Mindbowser/co-pilot/docs/docs/yaml-reference.md

 - `provider` (**required**): The provider of the model (e.g., `openai`, `ollama`).
 - `model` (**required**): The specific model name (e.g., `gpt-4`, `starcoder`).
 - `roles`: An array specifying the roles this model can fulfill, such as `chat`, `autocomplete`, `embed`, `rerank`, `edit`, `apply`, `summarize`.
 The default value is `[chat, edit, apply, summarize]`.
 Note that the `summarize` role is not currently used.
-- `capabilities`: Array of strings denoting model capabilities, which will overwrite Continue's autodetection based on provider and model.
+- `capabilities`: Array of strings denoting model capabilities, which will overwrite Epico Pilot's autodetection based on provider and model.
 Supported capabilities include `tool_use` and `image_input`.
 - `embedOptions`: If the model includes role `embed`, these settings apply for embeddings:

   - `maxChunkSize`: Maximum tokens per document chunk.
 Minimum is 128 tokens.